ericjwhitney/pyavia/doc/source/index.rst

     verify results and who can recognise incorrect values when they see them... `which will happen frequently.`

+.. note:: At this stage PyAvia is extremely preliminary, alpha, pre-release, etc.  Structural changes may be made to the code at any time that will almost definitely break third party code.
+Please don't get cross.

 Installation
 ============

 **PyAvia** |version| is designed for Python >=3.12 and is platform agnostic.

 API / Reference Documentation
 =============================

+xxx TODO

 Examples
 ========